 Jessica Gabriele Walter is postdoctoral researcher at the DATALAB, Center for Digital Social Research at Aarhus University.
 Here, she is part of research projects with a focus on on-line disinformation and predictors of social media behavior.
 She studied social sciences at University of Mannheim and the Indiana University in Bloomington from 2004 to 2010.
 In 2018 she obtained a PhD from University of Mannheim with her thesis focusing on how instruments that aim at measuring gender role attitudes in social surveys, can be improved.
 From 2010 to 2020 she worked as pre- and later post-doctoral researcher at GESIS – Leibniz Institute for the Social Sciences in Mannheim where she conceptualized, implemented and documented the German General Social Survey (ALLBUS).
 This expertise in survey methodology will play an important role in the work of mapping disinformation research activities in the EU.

 Giovanni Zagni, PhD, joined Pagella Politica in 2015 and is currently its Director.
-A journalist, he is a member of the Monitoring Unit on Disinformation around Covid-19 established by the Italian government in April 2020, as well as a member of the Technical Table on pluralism and correctness of information established by the Italian Authority for communications (AGCom).
+A journalist, he is a member of the Technical Table on pluralism and correctness of information established by the Italian Authority for communications (AGCom), and has been part of the Monitoring Unit on Disinformation around Covid-19 established by the Italian government in April 2020.
 He has given lectures on fact-checking and disinformation/misinformation-related topics in various Italian universities and public events.
 He is an alumnus of the Scuola Normale Superiore in Pisa and holds a PhD in Romance philology from the University of Siena.